Kanbei-Kikuchiyo/balatro-vietnamese-translation/README.md

 Contributions are always welcome!
 You can send us a message on [**Discord** (TBD)](AJOUTER URL MOD DICORD) to share feedback, debate translations, and learn more about how we made it.

-If you are interested in replicating the same work for another language, **feel free to fork our repository**!
+If you are interested in replicating the same work for another language, **feel free to fork this repository**!

 ## Contributors